andreighinea1/BachelorThesis/README.md

 For development, it's recommended to use PyCharm Professional with the Jupyter Notebook extension.
 If you prefer using VSCode, it is possible but not covered in this guide.

+## Project Paper

+A detailed scientific paper documenting the methodology, results, and discussion for this thesis is included in the repository:

+* [`Ghinea_AndreiRobert_Documentation_CTIEN_Licence - no signature.pdf`](Paper/Ghinea_AndreiRobert_Documentation_CTIEN_Licence%20-%20no%20signature.pdf) — *Final thesis with all figures, findings, and references.*

+The original LyX source file ([`BachelorThesis.lyx`](Paper/BachelorThesis.lyx)) is also provided in the same directory.

 ## License

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.